butfirstchai.com

 Balaleet | Sweet Vermicelli and Eggs

 Though I grew up having my mom's semiya upma with lots of cashew nuts, I love the Keema semiya that my mom's friend used to make for Eid-ul-Adha breakfast.
 I hope to recreate and share the recipe.
-But for now, this vegetarian semiya upma will do which surprisingly F prefers to have than my popular Rava upma. 😏
+But for now, this vegetarian semiya upma will do, which surprisingly F prefers to have over my popular Rava upma. 😏

 📖 Recipe Card